git-keeper/ccsce2022/faculty.md

 name, and email address.

-Using a text editor, create a file named `ccsc.csv` and add one or more of your neighbors as students in your course.
-Your CSV file should look something like
+Using a text editor, create a file named `ccsc.csv` and add one or more of your workshop neighbors as students in your course.
+Your CSV file should look something like this:
-this:

 ```
 Hamilton,Margaret,mhamilton@example.edu